HSF/packaging/RelocatableSoftware/README.md

 Self-Location of Compiled and Interpreted Executables
 =====================================================
-How can a program or library introspect itself to find out where on the filesystem it was loaded from?
+How can a program or library introspect itself when running to find out where on the filesystem it was loaded from?
 If we know this location, then default resource files and search paths can easily be derived from known relative locations.
 For example, say the `Foo` application is written in C++